 Electric vehicle driving in sub-zero temperatures

-Electric vehicles are made to be driven year round.
+Electric vehicles are made to be driven year round

-Text and pictures: Guest blogger Tuomas Sauliala
+Text and photos: Guest blogger Tuomas Sauliala

 Cold is a challenge for all technology - phone batteries run out quicker, motor oils and lubricants stiffen and roads become slippery when covered in snow and ice.
 These wintery symptoms can be tackled though: a phone can be placed in a warm pocket, motor oil can be changed to one that is better suitable for winter conditions, roads are plowed and covered with salt and sand.